 - Attend class.
-If the instructor talks about it during class it must have some significance. - Read the text.
+We will cover a lot of important material during class that you may not find in the book.
+I will also point out important concepts and learnings that will likely be covered in quizzes and exams. - Make certain you have read the assigned material prior to coming to class.
+Much of it will be covered in a Socratic manner, so you will need to be prepared to answer questions about it during class.
 If something is not clear ask about it in class. - Proof and edit your work.
 Re-write, edit, and edit again.
 Follow AP style.
 Use Spell Check.
-All public relations work is about communicating effectively and professionally. - Keep up with the work and the readings.
+All public relations work is about communicating effectively and professionally.

+- No matter where your future leads you, communicating effectively will help you be successful.
+Participating in class discussions and Q & A will be important to your success in this class. - Keep up with the work and the readings.
 Don't put off what you need to do. - Style counts.
 Communication isn't just about the words.
 Materials for clients are expected to be professional.
 Materials for class may not require boardroom quality, but should be professional looking.
 Quality counts in all communications. - Have fun.
-Remember: you are doing something good and worthwhile.
+Remember: you are doing something good and worthwhile. - If you have ANY questions, concerns or problems, reach out to the instructor as soon as possible.